Hyunkel-Dev/ASCII-Image-Converter/README.md

 ## Description

-Convert any image of any format to ASCII image in .txt format
+Convert any image of any format to ASCII image in .txt format.

+## Features

+- WIDTH : the width (in characters) of the output image, the height is then calculated with the image ratio
+- PATH : the path to the image you want to convert
+- ASCII : a predefined string that ranks the characters from lightest to darkest

 ## Example